 7. Have a panini for lunch

 This is not an ordinary ham and cheese sandwich.
 Panini originated in sandwich shops in the 1960s when workers wanted quick lunch choices.
-There are variations of the bread roll such as ciabatta, focaccia, and baguettes.
-The bread is filled with mouthwatering ingredients and pressed in a grill.
+There are variations of the bread roll, such as ciabatta, focaccia, and baguettes.
+The bread is filled with mouthwatering ingredients and pressed on a grill.

-Classic fillings for this scrumptious meal vary from prosciutto and fontina cheese to bresaola, goat cheese, and tomato.
-But like everything else, the Panini has evolved too as popular choices for this sandwich range between fig and ham to chicken and pesto.
+Classic fillings for this scrumptious meal vary from the traditional prosciutto di parma and fontina cheese to bresaola, goat cheese, and tomato.
+But like everything else, the Panini has also evolved, as popular filling choices for this sandwich range from fig and ham to chicken and pesto.

 Just behind the bronzed sculpture is the Governor’s Palace which was first created in the 13th – century.
 However, it needed restoration in the 1600s when the clock tower collapsed.

-The ground floor has various little shops where you can relax and people watch.
+The ground floor has various little shops where you can relax and people-watch.
 Once you enter the government building, you’ll find contemporary and modern art, including international exhibitions.
-The small municipal office with its excellent architecture is a place for cultural events.
+The small municipal office's excellent architecture is a place for cultural events.

-At the heart of the city, lies the Piazza del Duomo.
-It's home to monuments such as the Baptistery, The Cathedral, and the Diocesan.
+At the heart of the city lies the Piazza del Duomo.
+It's home to monuments such as the Baptistery, The Parma Cathedral, and the Diocesan.

 The Baptistery